Remescar Spider veins review

-I’ll be honest from the start – when I agreed to review this product, what I was expecting was not at all what I got.
+I’ll be honest from the start.
+When I agreed to review this product, what I was expecting was not at all what I got.
 I thought that Remescar Spider Veins would be some sort of make up product to disguise the look of those less than delightful skin blemishes.

 What are spider veins?

 Spider veins are small dilated blood vessels, visible near the surface of the skin.
 They can be red, purple or blue and are caused by a variety of factors, including standing a lot.
 So whilst we’re all being told that too much sitting down is bad for your health, stand up too much and you’ll suffer for it too.
-It’s estimated that up to 60% of adults have some sort of spider or varicose veins, so if you have these at least you know that your spider tribe is large.
+It’s estimated that up to 60% of adults have some sort of spider or varicose veins.
+So if you have these at least you know that your spider tribe is large.

 What does it do?

 I have a particularly robust crop of spider veins on my right leg.
 Most of the time these don’t get aired, apart from when I wear cropped leggings at the gym.
 I regard them as part of the normal blemishes that life throws at you.
 They may not look good, but they’re not the end of the world.
 I probably got them by knocking my leg at some point, but that’s OK, I was most likely up to mischief anyway.
 If they bother me I cover them up with fake tan.
-But fake tanning can be a chore, and also looks a bit weird if you just do your legs.

 Does it work?